openshift-labs/cloud-native-katacoda/scenarios/microservice-wildfly-swarm/02-create-domain.md

 initial data into the database.

 Examine **src/main/resources/project-stages.yml** to see the database connection details.
-An in-memory H2 database is used in this lab for local development and in the following labs will be replaced with a PostgreSQL database.
+An in-memory H2 database is used in this scenario for local development and in the following labs will be replaced with a PostgreSQL database.
 Be patient!
 More on that later.

 Build and package the Inventory service using Maven to make sure you code compiles: